Did you ever wonder what it would be like to make money from your crafts? In this article, I will show you how to sell art online in 5 easy steps.

 I love this quote and live by it.

-What separates a website selling art and a website not selling art are how many obstacles were conquered.
+What separates a website selling art and a website not selling art is how many obstacles were conquered.

 Roadblocks are learning experiences.
 Analyze what works and what does not work.
 If something is not showing you the results you were hoping for, discard it and go back to the drawing board.